Key Takeaways

 Here's the problem.
 The 1% threshold conflates two separate questions: will I save money monthly? and will I recoup my closing costs before I move or pay off the loan?
 The only metric that answers both is the break-even period.

-That's a 0.56% rate reduction — well below the mythical 1% — and it still works perfectly if you plan to keep the home for at least six years.
-Conversely, someone dropping from 6.8% to 5.8% (a full 1%) on a $150,000 balance might save only $85/month, and if they're moving in three years, they'll never recoup $4,000 in closing costs.
+That's a 0.49% rate reduction — well below the mythical 1% — and it can still work if you plan to keep the home long enough.
+Conversely, someone dropping from 6.8% to 5.8% (a full 1%) on a $150,000 balance might save only about $90/month, and if they're moving in three years, they'll never recoup $4,000 in closing costs.

 The break-even framework is the only way to make this decision correctly.
 Use the refinance calculator to plug in your specific numbers — it takes about five minutes and replaces guesswork with actual math.